Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 - **Transport Layer Security [(TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security)**: Ensure all data transmitted over the network is encrypted using TLS.
 Avoid the use of deprecated versions of SSL/TLS for encryption.
 - **Encryption at Rest**: Encrypt sensitive data before storing it in the database.
 Use field-level encryption for particularly sensitive information.
 - **Keys Management**: Use a secure method of storing and accessing encryption keys.
 Avoid hardcoding keys in the source code.
-- **Data Backup**:Backup data regularly, ensuring that backups are encrypted and securely stored.
+- **Data Backup**: Backup data regularly, ensuring that backups are encrypted and securely stored.

 #### Error Handling and Logging